PatStiles/chtc-website-source/uw-research-computing/conda-installation.md

 environment was; you can change the name by adding a `-n <name>` option to the `conda env create` command.

+To change the packages configuration add/remove/alter package and package version by directly editing your `environment.yml` file, 352 and re-initialzing your conda environment.

 If you use a source control system like `git`, we recommend checking your `environment.yml` file into source control and making sure to recreate it when you make changes to your environment.